Whoa! I started this blog in 2007. That’s 18 years ago.

 or any other kind of marketing though.
 As I said before optimization is bigger than just marketing.

 I can optimize without selling while marketing always implies the market and thus sales.
-Optimization is more than just marketing.
-You can even improve yourself not just websites.

-The Who is Who of SEO
+The who is who of SEO

 The ever-changing nature of SEO is why it’s so alive.
 The most